 The Montana Department of Health and Human Services (DPHHS) credentials certified nursing assistants within the state.
 A candidate for certification must pass the state CNA exam administered by Headmaster, LLC.
 A new nurse assistant graduate has up to 6 months or three attempts after completing an approved training program to pass the test.
-Montana will allow a candidate to challenge the exam without completing a nurse aide training program.
+The DPHHS will allow a candidate to challenge the exam without completing a nurse aide training program.
 However, the challenger has one attempt to pass the exam.
 If the candidate fails, he/she will need to enroll in a state-approved nurse aide program before reapplying to take the test.
-A successful challenger may need to undergo an evaluation, from a licensed nurse at the employing agency, of all the skills on the state curriculum.

 CNA Classes in MT: